ldeo-glaciology/AntPen_NSF_NERC/index.md

 # NSFGEO-NERC: Investigating the Direct Influence of Meltwater on Antarctic Ice Sheet Dynamics

-A simple site for hosting information about the Antarctic Peninslula project, or use within the team and for storing useful information about the project.
-The github reposoitory behind the site can be found [here](https://github.com/ldeo-glaciology/AntPen_NSF_NERC/blob/main/index.md).
+A simple site for hosting information about the project.
+The GitHub repository behind the site is [here](https://github.com/ldeo-glaciology/AntPen_NSF_NERC/blob/main/index.md).

 ## About the project
 This project is jointly funded by the UK Natural Environment Research Council (NERC) and the US National Science Foundation (NSF).
 NSF hosts a page about the project [here](https://www.nsf.gov/awardsearch/showAward?AWD_ID=2053169).
 It is inspired by a paper published by the UK members of the team, ([Tuckett et al., 2019](https://doi.org/10.1038/s41467-019-12039-2)).